-1. Remove and discard the filter cartridge from the filtered water faucet/ice maker filter assembly (if equipped) below the galley sink.
-(If your coach is not equipped with a filtered water faucet or ice maker, proceed to the next numbered step).
+- 1. Remove and discard the filter cartridge from the filtered water faucet/ice maker filter assembly (if equipped) below the galley sink.
+(If your coach is not equipped with a filtered water faucet or ice maker, proceed to the next numbered step). - Twist the filter cartridge "counter-clockwise" about a quarter-turn and pull it down and out of the filter socket.